opentargets/genetics-finemapping/readme.md

 For readme:

 - Manifest NAs must be represented with "None"
-- Requirements for input files, e.g. if biofeature not Null, it should be (Hive) paritioned by this field
+- Requirements for input files, e.g. if bio_feature not Null, it should be (Hive) paritioned by this field
 - P-value threshold is specified in 1_scan_input_parquets.py.
 Set to 5e-8 for GWAS, and (0.05 / num_tests) for mol trait